DworkinLab/Bio720/OutlineForTopics.md

 BE: Identifying and utilizing polymorphism data from Illumina resequencing (and reduced representation sequencing).

-Introduction to the Macaque data
+- Introduction to the Macaque data
-Data types for identifying polymorphism (reduced representation approaches in particular).
+- Data types for identifying polymorphism (reduced representation approaches in particular).
-SNP calling/genotyping: GATK (and base recalibration, deduplication, unified genotyper VS. haplotype caller), vcftools, vcf file formats, bed file format
+- SNP calling/genotyping: GATK (and base recalibration, deduplication, unified genotyper VS. haplotype caller)
+- vcftools, vcfformats, bed file format

 ID: Introduction to using RNAseq for the analysis of differentially expressed genes